huggingface/AIEnergyScore/index.md

 </div>

 To promote transparency and responsible disclosure, we encourage stakeholders to include AI Energy Score labels in technical reports, announcement blogs, model cards, and other relevant documentation.
-See [here](https://raw.githubusercontent.com/huggingface/AIEnergyScore/refs/heads/main/Example1.jpg) and [here](https://raw.githubusercontent.com/huggingface/AIEnergyScore/refs/heads/main/Example2.jpg) for visual mock-ups of examples (note that the card in the example does not include actual data).
+See [here](https://raw.githubusercontent.com/huggingface/AIEnergyScore/refs/heads/main/Example1.jpg) and [here](https://raw.githubusercontent.com/huggingface/AIEnergyScore/refs/heads/main/Example2.jpg) for visual mock-ups of examples (*note that the card in the example does not include actual data*).
 By sharing energy efficiency ratings widely, we aim to foster a culture of accountability and sustainability in AI development.

 Additionally, standalone relative star ratings (or similar) can be used in external applications, such as within other benchmarks, leaderboards, or software applications, to denote relative efficiency.
 However, we require a link back to the main leaderboard to explain the nuance of the rating system.

 ## Updates and Submission Cycles

-The AI Energy Score leaderboard is updated biannually, approximately every six months.
+The AI Energy Score leaderboard is updated biannually, approximately every six to nine months.
 Models can be submitted for evaluation at any time, with results incorporated into the public leaderboard during the next update cycle.
 Importantly, models that have been previously benchmarked will not undergo the benchmarking process again.
 Instead, their 5-star rating will be re-analyzed during each leaderboard update to account for the inclusion of new models and ensure the relative accuracy of the rating system.
 Since the hardware used for benchmarking (NVIDIA H100 GPUs) remains consistent, the GPU energy consumption of previously benchmarked models will simply be re-evaluated to determine their updated star rating.
 After the leaderboard is updated, models are assigned a new label reflecting their score and the issue date of the evaluation.
 Labels include a link to the public leaderboard, allowing for real-time verification of results.
 Prior leaderboards remain accessible for record-keeping purposes.

 # Adopting AI Energy Score